WesleyKang13/Java-GUI/GUI_Assignment/web/README for folder structure.txt

 css - contains CSS files that define the styling of the web app's user interface

-include - contains header and footer component and also helper
+include - Helper file store here

 js - Javascript file store in here